 A law to provide women with the right to vote was a long time in coming.
 How many hours, how many hands, how many small steps forward led to that day?

 As we see today, changing any aspect of government takes time.
-While there is no doubt we are a better country for offering full franchise to all citizens 18 years and older, perhaps the best lesson to learn–and a way to express our gratitude to these women–is to remind ourselves that no matter how many obstacles are between where we are now and what we see as an ideal (whether it’s climate change, immigration, or financial reform), there are many small steps along the way, and it all takes time.
+While there is no doubt we are a better country for offering full franchise to all citizens 18 years and older, there is a good way to “pay it forward” for how we benefit from the privilege to vote.
+We can look back at their hard work and remind ourselves that there will always be obstacles to bringing about something new.
+Whether we are working to improve climate change, immigration, or financial reform, there are many small steps along the way.
+It all takes time.

-The women of the past demonstrated that accomplishing change can also require trying many avenues.
-In 1869 Susan B. Anthony and Elizabeth Cady Stanton formed the National Woman Suffrage Association to push for a federal amendment to the Constitution.
-Another group led by Lucy Stone and calling itself The American Woman Suffrage Association, felt the best approach was state-by-state, which actually proved the route that offered the first successes.
+The women of the past also demonstrated the importance of trying many avenues.
+In 1869, Susan B. Anthony and Elizabeth Cady Stanton formed the National Woman Suffrage Association to push for a federal amendment to the Constitution.
+Another group, led by Lucy Stone and calling itself The American Woman Suffrage Association, felt the best approach was state-by-state.
+Stone’s approach going state-by-state actually providedthe first successes.
 While still a territory, Wyoming voted in favor of women’s suffrage in 1869.
 Utah followed shortly after.
+Other western states soon changed, too.

 Were there any lessons to be learned in examining why the western states change first?